 Bounce Back Loan Scheme: what you need to know

-6 November 2020: smaller businesses impacted by coronavirus can apply online for funding support of up to £50,000 via the Bounce Back Loan Scheme (BBLS), if certain eligibility criteria are met.
-Flexible repayments (Pay as you Grow) were announced in September.
-New applications may be made until 31 January 2021.
+Updated February 2021: smaller businesses impacted by coronavirus can apply online for funding support of up to £50,000 via the Bounce Back Loan Scheme (BBLS), if certain eligibility criteria are met.
+Flexible repayments (Pay as you Grow) were announced in September 2020 and extended as of 8 February 2021.
+New applications may be made until 31 March 2021.

 |OFFICIAL GUIDANCE:||Bounce Back Loan Scheme|

 What is it and how can I get hold of the money?

 The Bounce Back Loan Scheme (BBLS) provides lenders with a government-backed guarantee of 100% to offer loans of up to £50,000 to businesses across the UK that are losing revenue as a result of the COVID-19 outbreak.